-(2) Text box and JP1 Resource Group list
+(2) Text box

-In the text box, enter the name of the JP1 resource group to be set for Operational Content, and then click the Add button.
-You can delete any unnecessary JP1 resource groups displayed in the list by clicking their respective Delete buttons.
-The setting of the JP1 resource group for Operational Content is canceled.
+If you are a system administrator, or Content Manager or Content Creator with system-wide permissions, enter the name of the JP1 resource group you want to set for the Operational Content into the text box, and then click the Add button to add it to the JP1 Resource Group list.
+You can remove unnecessary JP1 resource groups from the list by clicking the corresponding Delete button to remove the setting for the Operational Content of the JP1 resource group.